digama0/mm0/README.md

 * `vim` contains some basic vim files for syntax coloring.
   Copy them into `$HOME/.vim/`
   (e.g. with `cp -r vim/* ~/.vim/`) to install them.
+* [`ammkrn/second_opinion`](https://github.com/ammkrn/second_opinion) is not in this repository, but it deserves a mention, because it is a third-party alternate verifier for MM0 + MMB, like `mm0-c`, written in Rust by @ammkrn.